Title: Nintendo Switch Micro Console

 Game: Nintendo Switch, Joycon Controllers

 With my Gameboy Color Micro Console Cross Stitch done, I set about starting creating the pattern for my other Xstitch Mag project, a Micro Cassette Keychain Cross Stitch, however as I tried to get to sleep, all I could think about is how I could stitch the other Gameboys.
-I ignored it for a while, but as E3 graced us, I started to think; could I create Joy-Con controlers?
+I ignored it for a while, but as E3 graced us, I started to think; could I create Joy-Con controllers?
 And how would they work together, and as part of the Switch?

 Fixed by the size limitations of my Nintendo N64 Micro Console Cross Stitch, I knew the rough size had to be small, smaller than my Gameboy Color even.
-I created a rough scale of the screen, and set about creating a small Joy-Con.
-Stitching the sections together I realised that not only would they work, but I could get them to fit into the side of the Switch screen, just like in real life.
+I created a rough scale of the screen and set about creating a small Joy-Con.
+Stitching the sections together I realized that not only would they work, but I could get them to fit into the side of the Switch screen, just like in real life.
 To finish it off, I added in a spacer so the Joy-Cons could be removed and held like a standard controller.
-In future I think I would also create a kickstand for the screen, which I can think of how to do easily now.
+In the future I think I would also create a kickstand for the screen, which I can think of how to do easily now.
 Sadly, I think a game slot would just be too hard at this scale.

-This project grew in size and before I submitted the idea to the Xstitch Mag, I had created the classic Gameboy, Gameboy Color Micro Console Cross Stitch, Gameboy Advance, and the Nintendo DS, all in micro form.
+This project grew in size and before I submitted the idea to the Xstitch Mag, I had created the classic Gameboy, Gameboy Color Micro Console Cross Stitch, Gameboy Advance, and the Nintendo DS, all in microform.